nclskfm/tu-jupyter-template/README.md

 **FoLT**

-If you use this template for FoLT, comment out
+If you use this template for _FoLT_, comment out

 ```
 RUN pip3 install -r requirements_folt.txt